New Square Chambers

 It’s not just the KCs and junior seniors who get the interesting work.
 One pupil at the set tells us the “work I have done has been intellectually challenging, often involving complex and/or overlapping areas of law, including knotty (and perhaps niche) issues”.
 Naturally, there will be some more mundane work from time to time, but the calibre of the tenants at the set means there is always something exciting going on around you.

 Further good news is that the bunch at New Square are all very supportive.
 One tenant tells us: “the culture is unlike anywhere else.
 We are a small set and the junior end in particular is a close-knit”.
-Made up of just 45 members, six of whom are KCs, this makes sense.
-The “collegiality” and “calm and positive atmosphere” are praised by one insider who tells us that there is “an old school sense of decency and helping each other which is not always still found at the Bar”.
-Juniors say that they can always knock on someone’s door when they need help or advice, and also feel very supported by the clerks.
+In fact, New Square is made up of just 45 members, five of whom are KCs.
+The “collegiality” and “calm and positive atmosphere” is praised by one insider who tells us that there is “an old school sense of decency and helping each other which is not always still found at the bar” and the open-door policy helps foster this.
+Juniors tell us that they can always knock on someone’s door when they need help or advice, and also feel very supported by the clerks.
 We also hear that pupils are allocated a junior tenant as a wellbeing mentor during the pupillage year — a wonderful initiative.

 But those applying for pupillage at New Square won’t just be doing it for the ‘gram.
-There is a generous pupillage award of £75,000 on offer to the one lucky candidate selected per year.
+There is a generous pupillage award of £80,000 on offer for the two lucky candidates selected each year.
 Perhaps more importantly, the training at the set is also highly rated.
 A current pupil tells us: “the training I have received has been excellent.
 There is no formal assessment or grading system like at many sets (which, in my opinion, would be rather infantilising/reminiscent of Key Stage 3).
 Rather, pupils primarily do work for their pupil supervisors and receive feedback and tips on an ad hoc basis.
 After a few months, chambers’ ‘open-door policy’ means that pupils do work for several other members of chambers.
 This means we are exposed to the full breadth of commercial chancery work, see and absorb different barristers’ styles, and constructive feedback from multiple perspectives”.
-They do add: “the only criticism I would make is that, owing to the informal system, some members of chambers require some gentle nudging/reminders to provide feedback.”
-Like many other chancery sets, pupillage is generally non-practicing, meaning pupils won’t have their own caseloads.
+Another added that: “It seems to be rare for pupillage training to be completed in connection with live cases, and I felt very lucky that this is something offered by New Square, so I truly had the best understanding of what life as a tenant will look like.
+Further, feedback is provided quickly and thoroughly from everyone, allowing me to promptly make the improvements and gain the most from the Pupillage training.”

 What The Junior Barristers Say